|The Ottawa Field-Naturalists' Club|

 Please bring a lunch on full-day trips and dress according to the weather forecast and activity.
 Binoculars and/or spotting scopes are essential on all birding trips.
 Unless otherwise stated, transportation will be by car pool.

-Beginning in February 2014, our monthly meetings will be held at the Central Experimental Farm in the K.W.
+Our monthly meetings are be held on the second Tuesday of every month except July and August in the K.W.
 Neatby Building, Salon B, at 960 Carling Avenue.
-There is ample free parking in the lot on the West side of Maple Drive by Carling Ave., immediately to the east of the main entrance to the Neatby Building.
+There is ample free parking in the lot on the west side of Maple Drive by Carling Ave., immediately to the east of the main entrance to the Neatby Building.
+Details below.

 View Larger Map